Hybrid quantum-classical unsupervised data clustering based on the self-organizing feature map: The quantum assisted self-organizing feature map

-Here, $\alpha(t)$ is the monotonically decreasing learning rate and $\theta(c, i, t)$ is the neighborhood function (usually taken as a Gaussian or delta function) which defines the vicinity of the BMU labeled by an index $c$, the weights of the neighbors in the vicinity should also be adjusted in the same manner as for the BMU.
+Here, $ t $ is the iteration step, $\alpha(t)$ is the monotonically decreasing learning rate and $\theta(c, i, t)$ is the neighborhood function (usually taken as a Gaussian or delta function), which defines the vicinity of the BMU labeled by an index $c$.
+The weights of the neighbors in the vicinity should also be adjusted in the same manner as for the BMU.
 This expression can be understood in the following way: if a component of the input vector $\vec{x}(t)$ is greater than the corresponding weight $ \vec{w}_{i}(t) $, increase the weight of the BMU and the weights indexed by $i$ and defined with the neighborhood function by a small amount defined by the learning rate $\alpha(t)$; if the input component is smaller than the weight, decrease the weight by a small amount.
 The larger the difference between the input component and the weight component, the larger the increment or decrement.

-Intuitively, this procedure can be geometrically interpreted as iteratively moving the cluster vectors defined by the corresponding weight $ \vec{w}_{i}(t) $ (blue triangles on Fig.~\ref{fig:sofm_fitting}) in space one at a time in a way that ensures each move is following the current trends inferred from their distances to the input objects defined by $\vec{x}(t)$ (red circles on Fig.~\ref{fig:sofm_fitting}).
+Intuitively, this procedure can be geometrically interpreted as iteratively moving the cluster vectors defined by the corresponding weight $ \vec{w}_{i}(t) $ (triangles in Fig.~\ref{fig:sofm_fitting}) in space one at a time in a way that ensures each move is following the current trends inferred from their distances to the input objects defined by $\vec{x}(t)$ (circles in Fig.~\ref{fig:sofm_fitting}).

 In the original version of SOFM, the winning cluster vector is selected based on the Euclidean distance between an input vector and the cluster vectors.
-In this paper, we deal with a binary vector clustering problem, where the Hamming distance is more suitable \cite{appiah2009, santana2017}.
+In this paper, we deal with a binary vector clustering problem, where we use the Hamming distance \cite{appiah2009, santana2017}.
 Using a simple technique of encoding classical binary information into a quantum register \cite{trugenberger2001}, we introduce an optimized algorithm for calculating the matrix of Hamming distances between all input and cluster vectors at once.